nvim-tree/nvim-web-devicons/README.md

 A `lua` fork of [vim-devicons](https://github.com/ryanoasis/vim-devicons).

+> [!TIP]
+> nvim-web-devicons adds new icons as they are introduced to Nerd Fonts.
+> Please ensure that you are using the latest version of the font as newly introuduced icons may display incorrectly or as an "unknown character".

 > [!IMPORTANT]
 > Nerd fonts moved some symbols with version 3.0.
 Version 2.3 is meant for transition,
 > supporting both version 2 and version 3 icons.